yatin5/Termproject/README.md

 ---

-`java CPD3314-Project –getDate=2014-08-14 –o=test`
+`java CPD3314-Project –getDate=2015-06-14 –o=test`

-Produces an XML file named test.xml that only contains the products added on Aug.
-14, 2014
+Produces an XML file named test.xml that only contains the products added on Jun.
+14, 2015

 ---